jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

         if (x, y) == (False, False): return False return x, y

   the test is still green.
-I remove the other statements
+I remove the other lines

   .. code-block:: python